nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Searches for tasks with matching keywords in their fields.
 Filtered tasks are displayed in a list to the side.

+A few points to take note of:
+- Keyword matching is case-insensitive
+- All tasks whose titles have any of the given keywords will be displayed in the list.
+- The entire keyword must be contained in the title of the task for the task to be displayed.

+Format: `search KEYWORD [MORE KEYWORDS]...`

+Examples:
+- `search book`
+- `search assignment homework`

 <!--- TODO -->

 #### Deleting a task: `delete`